 Lighting Your Big Green Egg: Techniques, Tips and Mistakes to Avoid

-Step 1: Prepare for Airflow
+Step 1: Prepare for airflow

 Make sure the area under the firebox is clean.
 You want the air to be able to flow through the bottom vent without obstruction.

-Step 2: Fill with Charcoal
+Step 2: Fill with lumpwood charcoal

 Fill the firebox with Big Green Egg lumpwood charcoal, just up to the top of the bowl.
 It’s really important to use the correct charcoal (more on that later).

-Step 3: Open the Vents
+Step 3: Open the vents

 Open both the bottom draft door and the top rEGGulator fully.

-Step 4: Light the Firelighter
+Step 4: Light the firelighter

 Add one Natural Firestarters.
 Set it alight and nestle it into the charcoal.
 Build a small charcoal teepee above it to help it establish.